White City Stadium: History

 Designed by the engineer J. J. Webster and completed in 10 months by George Wimpey, on part of the site of the Franco-British Exhibition, this stadium with a seating capacity of 68,000 was opened by King Edward VII on 27 April 1908 after the first stanchion had been placed in position by Ettie Grenfell, Baroness Desborough on 2 August 1907.
 The cost of construction was £60,000.
 Upon completion, the stadium had a running track 24 ft and three laps to the mile (536 m); outside there was a 35 ft, 660 yd cycle track.
 The infield included a swimming and diving pool.

 Many events of the 1908 Olympics were at the stadium itself whereas nowadays there are many arenas.
 The Olympic rugby union final between Australia and Great Britain was held in the stadium on 26 October 1908 and events such as archery and gymnastics took place at White City, while some others took place at Queens Club.
 Swimming was held at White City, in a 100 metres long pool dug in the infield.

 The position of the finish line for the marathon in the 1908 Summer Olympics is commemorated by a marker in the plaza that now stands there.
 The distance of the modern marathon was fixed at these Games and calculated from the start of the race at Windsor Castle to a point in front of the royal box.
 The medal table for the 1908 Summer Olympics is also listed on a nearby wall.

 The original running track continued in use until 1914.
 There were attempts to sell the stadium in 1922, but several athletes in the team for the 1924 Summer Olympics used it for training.

-In 1926, the GRA (Greyhound Racing Association) took over the stadium and in 1927, the track was grassed over for greyhound racing and speedway.
-They built new covered terracing and a restaurant.
+In 1926, the GRA (Greyhound Racing Association) took over the stadium and in 1927, the track was grassed over for greyhound racing.
+Speedway arrived the following year in 1928.
+The GRA built new covered terracing and a restaurant.
 From 1927 until its closure, it hosted weekly greyhound meetings and was considered the top greyhound track in Britain.
 It hosted the sport's premier event, the English Greyhound Derby, until 1984.
-Just before and after the Second World War attendances were huge, a record 92,000 spectators attended the 1939 Derby final.
+Just before and after the Second World War, attendances were huge, a record 92,000 spectators attended the 1939 Derby final.